lipeeeee/luna-chess/README.md

 Threats: This is a set of binary features that indicates which squares on the board are currently being threatened by each player's pieces.

 Mobility: This is a set of integer features that indicates the number of legal moves that each player can make on their turn.

+Material count: The total value of all the pieces on the board.

+Piece mobility: The number of squares each piece can move to on the board.

+King safety: How exposed the king is to threats, such as the number of attacking pieces and the number of squares the king can move to.

+Pawn structure: The arrangement of the pawns on the board, including isolated pawns, doubled pawns, and pawn chains.

+Control of the center: The number of pieces that control the central squares of the board.

+Development: The number of pieces that have been moved from their starting position.

+Space control: The number of squares controlled by each player.

+Tempo: The number of moves a player has made compared to their opponent.

+Piece placement: The location of each piece on the board and how well it is placed for potential future moves.

+Threats: The number of threats each player has on the board.

 1. implement Luna in a webserver(such as firebase)
 2. Add a bit of randomness when it comes to computer moves